Upholding democracy? Supreme Court strikes down election theory.

 The dispute that became Moore v.
 Harper stemmed from a map of congressional districts drawn by the North Carolina legislature following the 2020 census.
 The state’s Supreme Court initially rejected the map as a partisan gerrymander.
 As drawn it seemed likely to produce a mix of 10 Republican and four Democratic members of Congress in a state where the number of voters of each party are evenly balanced.

-Republicans seeking to restore the GOP-friendly map requested that the U.S. Supreme Court intervene, arguing that ((saying)) the state court did not have the power to act.
+Republicans seeking to restore the GOP-friendly map requested that the U.S. Supreme Court intervene, arguing that the state court did not have the power to act.
 They pointed to the exact wording of the Elections Clause of the U.S. Constitution, which states that the time and manner of congressional elections “shall be prescribed in each State by the Legislature thereof,” subject to alteration by Congress.

 A literal reading of this text would find that state institutions other than legislatures should have no say in federal political arrangements, argued North Carolina GOP members.